Our Favorite Spots in Al Ain, UAE

 Al Ain Camel Souk

 It was a lazy afternoon at the camel souk.
-We started out just driving the car around a huge suburban livestock market located directly behind the Bawadi Mall in Al Ain.
+We started driving the car around a huge suburban livestock market directly behind the Bawadi Mall in Al Ain.

-It did not look as if much was going on but I pulled up my socks and decided to get out of the car to capture a few close-up shots.
+It did not look like much was going on, but I pulled up my socks and decided to get out of the car to capture a few close-up shots.

 At the Al Ain Camel Souk, United Arab Emirates

-Then out of nowhere, it seemed, a flurry of activity began to unfold.
+Then, it seemed, a flurry of activity began to unfold out of nowhere.
 Four or five trucks arrived with camels in the back.

-Horns were beeping and the dust was kicked up as about fifty men sauntered in from neighboring stalls to either view or help with the arrival of new camels.
+Horns beeped, and dust was kicked up as about fifty men sauntered in from neighboring stalls to view or help with the arrival of new camels.

-I am sure this scene plays out several times a day but I feel very fortunate that it happened while we were exploring.
+I am sure this scene happens frequently, but I feel fortunate it happened while we explored the area.

-The camels were not thrilled to be moved around and with their distinctive low growl, voiced their opinion as they were shuffled from the trucks to the stalls.
+The camels were not thrilled to be moved around and voiced their opinion with their distinctive low growl as they were shuffled from the trucks to the stalls.

 Camels are delivered to the Camel Market in Al Ain